jrnold/acw_battle_data/rawdata/metadata/resources/livermore_battles.rst

 Some quirks of the data:

 - The Appomattox Campaign is treated as a single battle: Appomattox Campaign, March 29-April 9, 1865
-- There is an entry for the full Seven Days Battles as well as separate entries for
+- There is an entry for the full Seven Days Battles (June 25-July 1, 1862) as well as separate entries for

   - Mechanicsville, June 26, 1862
   - Gaines's Mill, June 27, 1862